piotrmurach/strings/README.md

 end
 ```

-then `wrap` method will be available for any strings where refinement is applied:
+Then `wrap` method will be available for any strings where refinement is applied:

 ```ruby
 using MyStringExt